santaprog/food-cart-app/README.md

 As soon as data layer changes it will be reflect on UI layer this is done by the diff algorithem.
 It keeps data layer and UI layer in sync.

+Reconsilation:

+The algorithm React uses to diff one tree with another to determine which parts need to be changed.